neondatabase/website/content/docs/connect/choose-connection.md

   If you require session or interactive transaction support or compatibility with [node-postgres](https://node-postgres.com/) (the popular **npm** `pg` package), use WebSockets.
 See [Use the driver over WebSockets](/docs/serverless/serverless-driver#use-the-driver-over-websockets).

 <Admonition type="note">
-We are working on automatic switching between HTTP and WebSocket to as needed.
+We are working on automatic switching between HTTP and WebSocket as needed.
 Check our [roadmap](/docs/introduction/roadmap) to see what's coming soon and our Friday [Changelog](/docs/changelog) for the features-of-the-week.
 </Admonition>

-### Step 2: Next, choose your connection type: direct or pooled
+### Next, choose your connection type: direct or pooled

-You then need to decide whether to use direct connections or pooled connections using PgBouncer:
+You then need to decide whether to use direct connections or pooled connections (using PgBouncer):

 - **In general, use pooled connections whenever you can**

-  Pooled connections can efficiently manage high numbers of concurrent connections, supporting up to 10,000 concurrent connections.
-This 10,000 connection limit is most useful for serverless applications and application-side connection pools that have many open connections, but infrequent and/or short transactions.
+  Pooled connections can efficiently manage high numbers of concurrent client connections, up to 10,000.
+This 10K ceiling works best for serverless applications and application-side connection pools that have many open connections, but infrequent and/or short transactions.

 - **Use direct (unpooled) connections if you need persistent connections**

   If your application is focused mainly on tasks like migrations or administrative operations that require stable and long-lived connections, use an unpooled connection.

 <Admonition type="note">
 Connection pooling is not a magic bullet.
-PgBouncer can manage 10,000 concurrent connections from your application to PgBouncer, but PgBouncer's `default_pool_size` setting is set to 64 by default, which means connections from PgBouncer to Postgres are limited to 64 for each user-database pair.
-For example, Postgres user `alex` can hold up to 64 connections to a single database at one time.
+PgBouncer can keep many client connections open (up to 10,000) concurrently, but only a limited number of these can be actively querying the PostgreSQL server at any given time: 64 active backend transactions per user-database pair, as set by the PgBouncer's `default_pool_size` setting.
+For example, the Postgres user `alex` can hold up to 64 backend connections to a single database at one time.
 </Admonition>

 For more information on these choices, see: